Austin Jones (musician)

-Austin Henry Jones (born December 12, 1992) is an American convicted child sex offender and musician, who was active as a YouTuber from 2007 to 2017, prior to his conviction for receipt of child pornography in 2019.
+Austin Henry Jones (born December 12, 1992) is an American musician and convicted child sex offender, who was active as a YouTuber from 2007 to 2017, prior to his conviction for receipt of child pornography in 2019.

 He accumulated around 540,000 subscribers and over 20 million video views on YouTube up to his arrest.
 On February 6, 2019, all his social media accounts were terminated before being reinstated on December 25th, 2024.
 On May 3, 2019, Jones was sentenced to 10 years in federal prison for receipt of child pornography.

 Career

 Jones began releasing music in 2007 and started writing his own material in 2010.
 In 2014, he released an EP titled We'll Fall Together, which ended up at number 12 on the iTunes pop chart.
 In 2016, Jones released a full-length album titled Pitch Imperfect.
-Jones also made videos of a cappella covers of songs by various alternative bands, such as My Chemical Romance's "Welcome to the Black Parade", Panic! at the Disco's "I Write Sins Not Tragedies", Fall Out Boy's "Sugar, We're Goin Down" and Twenty One Pilots' entire Blurryface album.
+Jones also made videos of a cappella covers of songs by various alternative bands, such as My Chemical Romance's "Welcome to the Black Parade", Pierce the Veil's "King for a Day", Panic! at the Disco's "I Write Sins Not Tragedies", Fall Out Boy's "Sugar, We're Goin Down" and Twenty One Pilots' entire Blurryface album.